 The Twin Falls Maui Waterfall is located on a private farm that is open to visitors.
 There is a large designated parking lot for hikers in front of the Twin Falls Maui Farm Stand which is a charming little stand selling fruit, juices, and smoothies.

-The second waterfall is located further up the main road.
-You will need to cross a few creeks to get there and you might get your feet soaked so wear water shoes or hiking sandals if you have any!
+The second waterfall is located further up the main pathway.
+You will need to cross a few creeks to get there and you might get your feet soaked so wear water shoes or hiking sandals for better traction!

 The second waterfall is located at the end of the trail and has a large pool which provides a wonderful place to jump in for a refreshing swim.